releng-tool/releng-tool/Documentation/index.rst

 configuration, building and installation.
 What a package defines will vary for a given project.
 The simplest type of package is script-based that allows a user to define custom scripts on how to perform various stages of the release engineering process.
-A package is not required to handle every stage. releng-tool also provides helper package types, such as autotools, for projects using common build capabilities.
+A package is not required to handle every stage.
+Helper package types are provided, such as autotools, for projects using common build capabilities.

 .. image:: _static/overview.png
    :align: center